 Belgrade, March 20, 2015/ Independent Balkan News Agency

-Recently, Russian Foreign Minister Sergey Lavrov said that Nikolic is expected in Moscow on May 9, together with Milorad Dodik, Bosnian entity Republic of Srpska President; 26 countries have confirmed their leaders attendance at the parade.
+Russian Foreign Minister Sergey Lavrov also said that Nikolic is expected in Moscow on 9 May, together with Milorad Dodik, Bosnian entity Republic of Srpska President; 26 countries have confirmed their leaders attendance so far.

 At the same time, boycott of the ceremony by the most of the Western states is witnessing how deep the divisions between Russia and West are, Foreign Policy Center Director Aleksandra Joksimovic told Blic daily.
 However, Belgrade-based organization head says that 9 May represents a joint memory on victory in Second World War.
 Joksimovic believes there’s no place for divisions on this occasion.

 “I think that President Nikolic’s decision to attend Victory Day anniversary is not big surprise for the EU and country’s Western partners.
 But this would probably become one among the factors which should be rated in sensitive relations in the triangle between Serbia, West and Russia”, Joksimovic said still adding she does not believe that Nikolic’s move would be regarded as one of crucial importance.